Academic healthcare centers

 - Generating ideas for future research

-These AKC coordinators meet approximately once a month at the CPF to discuss operational and research issues.
+These AVC coordinators meet approximately once a month at the CPF (via Zoom during Covid-19 pandemic) to discuss operational and research issues.
 They also arrange monthly research seminars for health care personnel and students, and supervise trainee medical specialists, who undertake research assignments in primary care.

-In addition to the AKC Coordinators on the ground, there is an internal AKC Coordinator based at the CPF.
+In addition to the AVC Coordinators on the ground, there is an internal AVC Coordinator based at CPF.
 His/Her role is to assist researchers in primary care with specific tasks (e.g., performing translational clinical research, qualitative research, obtaining research funding, scientific writing, and regulatory affairs).

-The AKC network has the potential to establish Sweden at the international forefront of clinical research and evidence-based medicine in primary care.
+The AVC network has the potential to establish Sweden at the international forefront of clinical research and evidence-based medicine in primary care.

-The AKC was adopted in China in 2010, and its ethos and infrastructure could serve as a template for research collaboration between academia and clinicians in primary care.
+The AVC was adopted in China in 2010, and its ethos and infrastructure could serve as a template for research collaboration between academia and clinicians in primary care.